 ENRICH is stepping up for women with our Intimate Program, which helps women where nobody has been able to before.
-Our Intimate Program is a dedicated treatment program to get your vagina, vulva and urinary tract back on track by rejuvenating your vaginal, vulvar and urinary tract cells using non-invasive non-surgical vaginal rejuvenation techniques.
+Our Intimate Program is a dedicated set of treatments to get your vagina, vulva and urinary tract back on track by rejuvenating vaginal, vulvar and urinary tract cells using non-invasive non-surgical rejuvenation techniques.

 What does the ENRICH Intimate Program treat?